 Now you can access, share, and process your data from any web browser.
-The Site Scan web app allows you to view photos from previous jobs; download orthomosaics, point clouds, and meshes; create new jobs; and download photos in an easy-to-share zip file.
-Each of these features unlock many new workflows, but specifically this tutorial explains how to combine multiple flights into a single model.
-This is useful to combine Surveys spanning multiple missions into a single orthomosaic (as long as you stay below 250 images), to combine a Scan and a Survey to generate a single point cloud of a structure and its surroundings, and to combine a Scan and an Inspect to automatically scan the majority of a building while hand-flying tricky or overhung areas.
+The Site Scan Manager allows you to view photos from previous jobs; download orthomosaics, point clouds, and meshes; create new jobs; and download photos in an easy-to-share zip file.
+Each of these features unlocks many new workflows, but specifically this tutorial explains how to combine multiple flights into a single model.
+This is useful to combine Surveys spanning multiple missions into a single orthomosaic (as long as you stay below 500 images), to combine oblique and Nadir imagery to generate a single point cloud of a structure and its surroundings, and to combine a Crosshatch survey with Manually acquired oblique imagery to automatically scan the majority of a building while hand-flying tricky or overhung areas.

 To see a visceral example of how this works, take a look at the images below.
-I used the Survey function to generate the ortho below that provides site context and existing conditions.
+I used an Area Survey to generate the ortho below that provides site context and existing conditions.

-However, the Survey tool does not capture oblique imagery necessary to generate an accurate model or point cloud of a structure.
+However, an ortho generated from Nadir imagery does not necessarily generate an accurate model or point cloud of a structure.

-To capture the oblique imagery, I performed a Scan and used the web app to combine the two datasets.
+To capture the oblique imagery, I performed a Crosshatch Survey and used the Site Scan Manager to combine the two datasets.
 This allows me to work with a single model that contains both specific details and general context.
-Follow along yourself below.